-The authors thank Prof. A. I. Malakhov for the stimulating support of this work and O. V. Rogachevsky for the help in the simulation.
+The authors are grateful to Prof. A. I. Malakhov for the stimulating support of this work and to O. V. Rogachevsky for the help in the simulation.
 This work has been supported in part by the Russian Foundation for Basic Research under grant No.07-02-00102a.